Olive oil, onions and fresh rosemary make these German Style Rosemary Potatoes some of the best I’ve ever had!

 I had made salzkartoffeln or salt potatoes previously, so I had a good idea of how to start and how to prepare the rosemary potatoes the way the Germans at the market had made them.
 I began with boiling the potatoes in heavily salted water until they were almost done, but still firm in the center.

-Then I put them in a skillet with a lot of olive oil, seasonings, onions and of course… rosemary.
+Then I put them in a skillet with a lot of oil, seasonings, onions and of course… rosemary.

 The end product was about 90% as good as the potatoes I had at the Christmas Market.
 I mean, let’s be honest… nothing I make at home will ever be as good as being in Berlin with my best friend eating authentic Rosmarinkarofflen.